ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

    Path to the system directory containing the majority of fixed (i.e., time-independent) files that are needed to run the FV3-LAM model.

 ``FIXaer``: (Default: "")
    Path to the system directory containing :term:`MERRA2` aerosol climatology files.
+Only used if running with a physics suite that uses Thompson microphysics.

 ``FIXlut``: (Default: "")
    Path to the system directory containing the lookup tables for optics properties.